Video Transcript

 Pros: Benefits of a MEC

-Despite the stricter tax rules associated with MECs, there are certain advantages to holding a MEC, particularly for individuals with specific financial goals and situations.
+Despite the stricter tax rules associated with MECs, there are certain advantages to holding a MEC, particularly for individuals with specific goals and situations.
 Here are some of the benefits:

 Cons: Drawbacks of a MEC